ggluo/ggluo.github.io/_posts/2024-02-27-how-to-call-cpp-class-from-c.md

 ---
 layout: distill
-title: How to call cpp class from c
+title: How to Call C++ Class from C
 date: 2023-01-27 10:54 +0100
 toc:
   - name: Define a C++ class